01About me

 Philosophy

-M.A.
-Helps me shape my trainings.
+Helps my coaching.
 E.g. Aristotle's phronesis concept.

 Psychology